ahasna2020/sql-project/README.md

 ## Challenges
-There are too many vital columns with missing information, this is going to negatively impact the data analysis.
+There were too many vital columns such as city, totaltransactionrevenue,productquantity with missing information, this is going to negatively impact the data analysis.

 Examples of some vital information missing are as below: